BOLD Women's Leadership Network

 The Initiative gives scholars the opportunity to research and develop their own post-graduation fellowship in support of their individual career goals.
 In addition, the funds can also be used to fund internship experiences for BOLD scholars.

-In an effort to effect positive social change, BOLD Scholars may apply for a Magic Grant to organize and execute a transformation project in their campus, local or international communities, with priority given to projects that address women’s issues.
+In an effort to effect positive social change, BOLD Scholars may apply for a Magic Grant to organize and execute a transformation project in their campus, with priority given to projects that address women’s issues.
 Magic Grants will be awarded through a central fund at the Foundation.
 Students interested in pursuing this opportunity will need to submit a proposal and budget to the Foundation detailing their idea and justifying their budget.

 Examples of BOLD’s transformation projects over the years have been: